stefanofa/awesome/README.md

 *   [stackblitz/tutorialkit](https://github.com/stackblitz/tutorialkit) - TutorialKit by StackBlitz - Create interactive tutorials powered by the WebContainer API

 *   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
 Why not take it to the next level? 🚀

-*   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
-Animated components and effects you can copy and paste into your apps.
-Free.
-Open Source.

 *   [clauderic/dnd-kit](https://github.com/clauderic/dnd-kit) - The modern, lightweight, performant, accessible and extensible drag & drop toolkit for React.